PennyLaneAI/pennylane/doc/introduction/returns.rst

           x = np.array(0.5, requires_grad=True)
           qml.jacobian(circuit)(x)

-      Follow the instructions :ref:`here <return-autograd-tf-gotcha>` to fix this issue.
+      Follow the instructions :ref:`here <return-autograd-tf-gotcha>` to fix this issue, which arises because NumPy and TensorFlow do not support differentiating tuples.
       Alternatively, consider porting your code to use the :ref:`JAX <jax_interf>` or :ref:`Torch <torch_interf>` interface, which could unlock additional features and performance benefits!